kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

     # remove oldest version (e.g., release-1.29: v1.29)
 ```

-Check that the milestone requirements include the newest release branch.
+Check that the milestone requirements include the newest release branch and (optionally) remove the EOL version from the requirements, if agreed upon with the Release Managers.

 > [!NOTE]
-If the [code freeze](#code-freeze) was enabled before creating the release branch, which is usually the case, there's nothing to do, as the milestone requirements include the newest release branch already.
+If the [code freeze](#code-freeze) was enabled before creating the release branch, which is usually the case, there's nothing else to do, as the milestone requirements include the newest release branch already.

 ```bash
 # Example PR: https://github.com/kubernetes/test-infra/pull/35171